Practical Low Latency Proof of Work Consensus: Background

-Prism achieves high throughput in part by mining multiple transaction blocks simultaneously and allowing all of them to contribute to the final ledger.
-A key consequence is that blocks mined concurrently may contain redundant or conflicting transactions.
-If Prism were to discard blocks that contain inconsistent transactions, it would needlessly reduce throughput by not confirming the transactions that \emph{are} consistent.
+\textbf{Ledger Formation}.
+In Prism, transaction blocks are mined at a high rate.
+A key consequence is that transaction blocks mined concurrently may contain redundant or conflicting transactions.
+If Prism were to discard blocks that contain inconsistent transactions, it would waste bandwidth because transactions that \emph{are} consistent are also discarded.
 To prevent this, Prism separates the process of confirming blocks and forming a ledger.
-This is a key difference between Prism and many other blockchain protocols.
-The formation of a ledger in Prism occurs in three steps, as shown in Figure \ref{fig:leader_ledger}.

-{\bf (1) Proposer block confirmation.} First, we must confirm a contiguous sequence of leader proposer blocks at each level.
-Recall that the proposer block with the most votes on level $\ell$ is defined as the \textit{leader block} at level $\ell$, and the sequence of leader blocks for each level of the proposer tree is defined as the {\em leader sequence}.
-Once we can guarantee that this leader sequence is permanent for all levels up to some level $\ell$ with probability at least $1-\epsilon$, where $\epsilon$ is the target reversal probability, we can confirm a leader block sequence.
-This process is described in more detail below.

-{\textbf{(2) Transaction ordering.}} Given a proposer block leader sequence, we iterate over the sequence and list the referred transaction blocks in the order they are referred.
-We use $L_i$ to denote the leader at level $i$.
-In Figure \ref{fig:leader_ledger}, we start with the leader at level 1 $L_1$, the left proposer block. $L_1$ refers to only one transaction block containing transaction $a$, so our ledger starts with $a$.
-Next, we consider $L_2$.
-It starts by referring to its parent, the right proposer block at level 1.
-Since that proposer block has not yet been included in the ledger, we include its referred transactions---namely, $a$ and $b$. $L_2$ then adds $L_1$, followed by transaction blocks containing $d$ and $c$, in that order.
-Since $L_1$ was already added to our ledger, we ignore it, but add $d$ and $c$.
-This process continues until we reach the end of our leader sequence.

-{\textbf{(3) Ledger sanitization.}} In the previous step, we may have added redundant or conflicting transactions.
-Hence, we now execute the transaction list in the previously-specified order.
-Any duplicate or invalid transactions are discarded.
-In Figure~\ref{fig:leader_ledger}, we discard the second instance of $a$ (since it's a duplicate), and we discard $c$ (since it conflicts with $d$).
+The key observation is that given a confirmed leader sequence of proposer blocks, the ordering of transaction blocks is uniquely determined.
+This gives us a total ordering of transactions since the inception of the protocol, and enables us to determine the validity of each individual transaction by executing them following this ordering.
+For example, among transactions that try to spend the same coin, only the first is considered valid.